 - Pain while chewing or talking

-TMJ disorder can be caused by a range of factors such as clenching or grinding your teeth, past injuries, arthritis, or stress.
-While these symptoms can be frustrating, the good news is there are natural ways to manage them.
+TMJ disorder can be associated with a range of factors such as clenching or grinding your teeth, past injuries, arthritis, or stress.
+While these symptoms can be frustrating, there are different approaches that may help manage them.

-The Role of Chiropractic Care in TMJ Relief
+The Role of Chiropractic Care in TMJ Management

-Chiropractic care for TMJ takes a holistic approach, addressing the root cause rather than just the symptoms.
-This may involve working not only on your jaw but also your neck, upper back, and overall posture.
+Chiropractic care takes a whole-body approach, focusing on how different areas of the body work together.
+Care may involve working not only on your jaw but also your neck, upper back, and posture.

-- Soft Tissue Therapy – Tight or overworked muscles in the jaw, face, and neck are common in people with TMJ issues.
-Techniques like massage, myofascial release, and even dry needling can help release tension and improve mobility.
+Tight or overworked muscles in the jaw, face, and neck are common in people with TMJ issues.
+Techniques such as massage or myofascial release may help reduce muscle tension.

-- Jaw Exercises and At-Home Care – Your chiropractor may recommend simple exercises to improve TMJ movement and reduce stiffness.
-They might also suggest tips for avoiding flare-ups, like steering clear of chewy foods or correcting your posture.
+Your chiropractor may recommend simple exercises to support jaw movement and reduce stiffness.
+They might also suggest ways to minimise aggravating factors, such as avoiding certain foods or adjusting posture.

-- Postural and Lifestyle Advice – Since your head and jaw position are closely linked, your chiropractor will assess how you sit, sleep, and move throughout the day and offer advice to support long-term relief.
+Since your head and jaw position are closely linked, your chiropractor may assess how you sit, sleep, and move throughout the day and provide general advice to support function.

 When Should You See a Chiropractor for TMJ?